A brain positron emission tomography (PET) scan is an imaging test that allows doctors to see how your brain is functioning.

-Your doctor may have you undergo a brain PET scan regularly if you are undergoing treatment for brain disorders.
-This can help him or her monitor the success of your treatment.
+Your doctor may have you undergo a brain PET scan regularly if you’re undergoing treatment for brain disorders.
+This can help them monitor the success of your treatment.

 You may be instructed not to eat anything for up to eight hours before your procedure.
-You will, however, be able to drink water.
+You will be able to drink water.

-If you are pregnant or believe you could be pregnant, tell your doctor—the test might be unsafe for your baby.
 You should also tell your doctor about any medical conditions you may have.
-For example, diabetics will likely be given special instructions for the test, as the fasting beforehand could negatively affect their blood sugar levels.
+For example, people with diabetes will likely be given special instructions for the test.
+Fasting beforehand could negatively affect their blood sugar levels.

-Immediately before the test, you may be asked to change into a hospital gown and remove all of your jewelry and body piercings.
+Immediately before the test, you may be asked to change into a hospital gown and remove all of your jewelry.

 Of course, you want to plan your day around your appointment as well.

-Next, you will undergo the scan.
+Next, you’ll undergo the scan.
 This involves lying on a narrow table attached to the PET machine, which looks like a giant toilet paper roll.
 The table glides slowly and smoothly into the machine so the scan can be completed.

-When the desired images are stored in the computer, you will slide out of the machine.
+When the desired images are stored in the computer, you’ll exit the machine.
 The test is then complete.

 It’s a good idea to drink plenty of fluids after the test to help flush the tracers out of your system.
 Generally all tracers are out of your body after two days.

-Other than that, you are free to go about your life unless your doctor gives you other instructions.
+Other than that, you’re free to go about your life unless your doctor gives you other instructions.